-Miller Investment Management, LP is assessing the acquisition of 2501 Oakford Street, a former factory/warehouse for the Howard Clothes Company constructed sometime between 1918 and 1930.
-The brick, heavy timber, and steel structure originally incorporated four stories and a basement, with the first floor removed in 2011 to create a double height space with ramped vehicle access from South 25th Street.
-There are two fire stairs, freight elevator, penthouse and steel superstructure from a former water tank.
+A former factory/warehouse for the Howard Clothes Company constructed sometime between 1918 and 1930 has been underutilized for years.
+The brick, heavy timber, and steel structure originally incorporated four stories and a basement.
+In 2011 the first floor was removed to create a double height space with ramped vehicle access.
+The building served as a warehouse on the ground floor, while the upper levels remained vacant.

 east and west elevations